7-Day Tasmanian Road Trip Itinerary

-This Tasmania self-drive 7-day itinerary is what we like to call the ‘Essential’ Tasmanian road trip.
+This self drive Tasmania 7-day itinerary is what I like to call the ‘Tassie Whirlwind’.

 It’s fast.
 It’s furious.
 It’s jam-packed full of things to see and do, and you’re going to have the time of your life!

-Do you only have one week for your Tasmania itinerary?
-7 days is all the time you need to experience the Lap of Tasmania and have the road trip of your life!
+For an amazing Tasmania itinerary, 7 days is all the time you need to get a taste of this wonderful island and have the road trip of your life!

 Do you like to live life in the fast lane?
 Do you try to pack as much as possible into your holiday?
 Do you find the drive just as enjoyable as the destination?